-This support page aims to provide the user with information about the purpose of Accessibility Statements, the Web Accessibility Regulations 2018 and some of the helpful free resources available to help mitigate some of the common accessibility issues experienced online and included in some of the Accessibility Statements.
+This support page aims to provide the user with helpful free resources available to help mitigate some of the common accessibility issues experienced online and included in some of the Accessibility Statements.

 What is an Accessibility Statement?